Pokoi/SGDJamII/README.md

 # SGDJamII
-Repository of our contribution on the second edition of the Spain Game Devs Jam
+Repository of our contribution on the second edition of the [Spain Game Devs Jam](https://itch.io/jam/spain-game-devs-jam-ii).

 ## Getting Started